Living the (Fever) Dream

 Congress just shut down the government because it can’t agree on whether water is wet, and cities are prepping troops like they’re an hour away from The Purge.

 Nicole Kidman and Keith Urban are getting divorced after 19 years.
-(I don't care much about celebrity gossip; this is just the current byproduct of spending a lot of time in bed.
-But still, a reminder that even decades-long marriages are never immune to one moment that changes everything, no matter how perfect it seems from the outside.)
+(I don't care much about celebrity gossip; this is just the byproduct of doomscrolling in bed.
+But still, a reminder that even decades-long marriages are never immune to a moment that changes everything, no matter how perfect it seems from the outside.)

-I’m tired, but quitting has never once made problems go away.
-So even on the days when I truly want to just chuck it in the fuck-it bucket, I keep on going anyway.
-I’m either too stupid or too stubborn to stop, but it's the only way I'll ever know if this fragile season can hold up.
+I’m tired, but quitting has never once made problems go away, has it?
+So even when you truly want to just chuck it in the fuck-it bucket, you keep on going.

-But that’s what Unfinished Business has always been about.
-Not pretending crazy-hard stuff doesn’t happen or end just the way we’d prefer, but talking about it, making sense of it, and getting a little stronger for the next round.
+That's what UB has always been about.
+Not pretending crazy-hard stuff doesn’t happen or end just the way want, but talking about it, making sense of it, and getting a little stronger for the next round.

 If my daydreams have taught me anything, it’s that I can build a world inside my head, but I still have to wake up and thrive in the real one.